-These Statements of Financial Condition are the responsibility of the Trusts' Sponsor.
-Our responsibility is to express an opinion on these Statements of Financial Condition based on our audits.
-We are a public accounting firm registered with the Public Company Accounting Oversight Board (United States) (PCAOB) and are required to be independent with respect to the Trusts in accordance with the U.S. federal securities laws and the applicable rules and regulations of the Securities and Exchange Commission and the PCAOB.
+This Statement of Financial Condition is the responsibility of the Trust's Sponsor.
+Our responsibility is to express an opinion on this Statement of Financial Condition based on our audit.
+We are a public accounting firm registered with the Public Company Accounting Oversight Board (United States) (PCAOB) and are required to be independent with respect to the Trust in accordance with the U.S. federal securities laws and the applicable rules and regulations of the Securities and Exchange Commission and the PCAOB.

-We conducted our audits in accordance with the standards of the PCAOB.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the Statements of Financial Condition are free of material misstatement, whether due to error or fraud.
-The Trusts are not required to have, nor were we engaged to perform, an audit of their internal control over financial reporting.
-As part of our audits, we are required to obtain an understanding of internal control over financial reporting but not for the purpose of expressing an opinion on the effectiveness of the Trusts' internal control over financial reporting.
+We conducted our audit in accordance with the standards of the PCAOB.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the Statement of Financial Condition is free of material misstatement, whether due to error or fraud.
+The Trust is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
+As part of our audit, we are required to obtain an understanding of internal control over financial reporting but not for the purpose of expressing an opinion on the effectiveness of the Trust's internal control over financial reporting.
 Accordingly, we express no such opinion.

-Our audits included performing procedures to assess the risks of material misstatement of the Statements of Financial Condition, whether due to error or fraud, and performing procedures that respond to those risks.
-Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the Statements of Financial Condition.
-Our audits also included evaluating the accounting principles used and significant estimates made by the Trusts' Sponsor, as well as evaluating the overall presentation of the Statements of Financial Condition.
-Our procedures included confirmation of contracts to purchase securities, by correspondence with the broker, as shown in the Statements of Financial Condition as of the opening of business on October 17, 2024.
-We believe our audits provide a reasonable basis for our opinion.
+Our audit included performing procedures to assess the risks of material misstatement of the Statement of Financial Condition, whether due to error or fraud, and performing procedures that respond to those risks.
+Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the Statement of Financial Condition.
+Our audit also included evaluating the accounting principles used and significant estimates made by the Trust's Sponsor, as well as evaluating the overall presentation of the Statement of Financial Condition.
+Our procedures included confirmation of contracts to purchase securities, by correspondence with the broker, as shown in the Statement of Financial Condition as of the opening of business on January 17, 2025 (Initial Date of Deposit).
+We believe our audit provides a reasonable basis for our opinion.